Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 Even better, due to its auto-hold feature, users can effortlessly write down the reading.

-Indeed, even inexperienced or apprentice electricians can easily use the Klein Tools MM700.
+Indeed, even inexperienced or apprenticed electricians can easily use the Klein Tools MM700.

 However, some electricians say that they find this multimeter a little hard to carry around.